GaloisInc/BESSPIN-Tool-Suite/README.md

 ## CWE Evaluation Mode (Testgen) ##

-Instructions for running the FETT tool in CWE evaluation mode can be found in [evaluateSecurityTestsMode.md](docs/cwesEvaluation/evaluateSecurityTestsMode.md).
+Instructions for running the FETT tool in CWE evaluation mode can be found in the [CWEs evaluation documentation](docs/cwesEvaluation/README.md).